 Despite the staff cut chatter, Cognizant’s business has been performing reasonably well — especially amid the global 2000 shift toward cloud, digital and managed services.

 Cognizant Revenues and Evolution

-Even ahead of those changes, the company was showing growth progress on multiple fronts.
-Dig into those Q2 results and you’ll find:
+The company is showing growth progress on multiple fronts.
+Dig into the latest Q3 results and you’ll find: